strongloop/strong-mq/README.md

-The NativeConnection uses the built-in [cluster](http://nodejs.org/docs/latest/api/cluster.html) module to facilitate the SL-MQ API.
+The NativeConnection uses the built-in [cluster](http://nodejs.org/docs/latest/api/cluster.html) module to facilitate the strong-mq API.
 It's designed to be the first adapter people use in early development, before they get whatever system they will use for deployment up and running.

 It has no options.